gyjung975/gyjung975.github.io/_pages/about.md

 ---

 <!-- I'm a Integrated PhD student in <u><a href="https://rcv.uos.ac.kr/" style="color: #009B8B; text-decoration:none">Robotics and Computer Vision Lab</a></u> at UOS, under the guidance of Prof. Jiyoung Jung. -->
-I'm a Integrated PhD student in [<u>Robotics and Computer Vision Lab</u>](https://rcv.uos.ac.kr) at UOS, under the guidance of Prof. Jiyoung Jung.
+I'm a Integrated PhD student in [Robotics and Computer Vision Lab](https://rcv.uos.ac.kr) at UOS, under the guidance of Prof. Jiyoung Jung.

 I'm interested in 3D vision using point cloud data.